Ethane (LNG)

 Key Characteristics

-Ethane burns with a stable, clean flame producing primarily carbon dioxide and water vapor, with negligible soot, sulfur oxides, or particulate matter.
+Ethane burns with a stable, clean flame, producing mainly carbon dioxide and water vapor, with negligible soot, sulfur oxides, or particulate matter

-With a boiling point of –88.6°C, ethane requires cryogenic storage and rapidly vaporizes under ambient conditions.
+With a boiling point of –88.6°C, ethane requires cryogenic storage and transport, ensuring rapid vaporization once released under ambient conditions.

-Ethane provides the highest ethylene yield in steam cracking compared to propane, butane, or naphtha.
+Ethane’s simple molecular structure allows it to achieve the highest ethylene yield in steam-cracking operations compared to propane, butane, or naphtha.

-Ethane is non-corrosive and non-toxic; hazards are limited to flammability, pressure, and cryogenic exposure.
+Ethane is non-toxic and non-corrosive.
+Primary hazards are related to flammability, pressure, and cryogenic exposure, not chemical toxicity.

 Physical & Mechanical Properties